karmab/kcli-ztp/docs/index.md

 # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0
 ```

-This script adds pull secret and public key to the install-config.yaml
+This script adds pull secret and public key to the *install-config.yaml*.

 # Package requisites

-In this section, we add required packages in order to do the installation
+In this section, we add some required packages:

 ```
 /root/02_packages.sh